- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 At Rosenfeld Injury Lawyers, we have a proven track record of helping families recover compensation for C-section errors.
 Our team of experienced birth injury attorneys understands the devastating impact these cases have on mothers, babies, and their families.

-How Do I Know If I Have a C-Section Malpractice Case?
+How to Know If You Have a C-Section Malpractice Case

 Signs of medical malpractice include:

-• Unnecessary delays in performing a C-section, especially when there were signs of fetal distress;
+- Unnecessary delays in performing a C-section, especially when there were signs of distress;

-• Improper use of forceps or vacuum extractors, causing birth injuries like skull fractures or nerve damage;
+- Improper use of forceps or vacuum extractors, causing birth injuries like fractures or nerve damage;

 How Much Does it Cost to Hire a C-Section Injury Lawyer?